KChigira/taseq/README.md

   --minlen              Ignore reads which are shorter than this value after trimming.
   --quality_threshold   If the quality of the bases at both ends of a read
                         is below this threshold, it is deleted.
+  -v, --version         show program's version number and exit
+'''
+'''
+taseq_genotype -h

-taseq_genotype -I <VCF file which is the output of taseq_hapcall>
+usage: taseq_genotype -I <VCF file which is the output of taseq_hapcall>
                       -p1 <Parent name genotyped as A>
                       -p2 <Parent name genotyped as B>
                       ...
 options:
+  -h, --help        show this help message and exit
   -I , --input      VCF file which is the output of taseq_hapcall.
   -p1 , --parent1   Parent name genotyped as A.
                     Use the name of vcf column in the input file of taseq_hapcall.